amd/ZenDNN/docs/operator/auto_tuner.md

 - **Purpose**: Warm up CPU caches and stabilize system performance
 - **Duration**: Configurable via `ZENDNNL_MATMUL_SKIP_ITER` (default: 2 iterations)
 - **Behavior**: Executes operations using the different algorithms
-- **No Measurements**: Performance data is not collected during this phase
+- **No Measurements (one v1 exception)**: Timing is generally not collected during warmup.
+In **v1**, the very first time a workload key is observed the initial `onednn_blocked` run is timed and seeded into the cache; all subsequent skip iterations run untimed.

 ### Phase 2: Evaluation Phase
 - **Purpose**: Benchmark all available algorithms and collect timing data